 Greatest Literature banner

-We have tried to be as liberal as possible in balancing historical and modern assessments, as well as scholarly and popular assessments, to determine the works of most interest to all kinds of readers.
+When it comes to nonfiction, "greatness" can take on many different meanings.
+For the Greatest Nonfiction list, we have tried to be as inclusive as possible, balancing historical and modern assessments, as well as scholarly and popular assessments, to determine the works of most interest to diverse readers.

 c.1500–900 BCE